View over Lake Thun from Thun Castle

 One of the must-do activities when visiting this picturesque area is a Lake Thun boat cruise.
 There is no more relaxing way to enjoy the scenic views of the Bernese Alps than aboard a Lake Thun cruise.

-Passengers can either remain onboard for the entire journey (around two hours) or hop off at one of the many stops along the way.
 St. Beatus Caves can be accessed via the dedicated stop for visitors, the Beatenbucht stop provides easy access to Mt.
 Niederhorn, whilst stops at Spiez and Oberhofen are perfect for visiting the castles.

 Interlaken to Thun boat cruises are operated by various vessels including an historic paddle steamer and modern motor boats.
 Food and beverages are available from the onboard restaurants and special culinary cruises also operate from time to time.